JStover95/FaaSr-Testing-Workflow/README.md

 ## Getting Started

+1. Make a copy of `.vscode/settings.template.json` and same it `.vscode/settings.json`

-1. Set up the Python virtual environment.
+2. Set up the Python virtual environment.
 Python 3.13 is recommended.

    ```bash
    python3.13 -m venv .venv